 - Liquid Allergy Medication – None of us have bad reactions to insect bites or stings, but I find getting allergy medication into the kiddos as quickly as possible really helps keep a bite or sting as a non-issue.
 First Aid in the parks can also help out with bites and stings.

-Autograph books and pens.
-Tip: take a marker or permanent marker, pens will work just fine, but the markers show up really well.
+8. Autograph books and pens – Simple Tip: take a marker or permanent marker, pens will work just fine, but the markers show up really well.
 Many of the characters have big paws or hands so please leave the golf pencils at home!
 There are awesome autograph books and pens for sale inside the parks – or make your own to bring with you.
 Simple Tip: the characters will sign most things, including picture frame mats, pillow cases, and t-shirts as long as they are not on your body.
 Characters will not sign offensive (this is left up to the character or greeter) items, and they will not sign skin.

-Here is our bag packed and ready to go on Hubs back, It weighs about 5 pounds.
+Here is our bag packed and ready to go.
+It weighs about 7 pounds.

-We will all wear our Magic Bands and Hubs and I will have our identification, cash or cards, and phones on us.
+We will all wear our Magic Bands, and adults will have identification, cash and a credit card, and mobile phones.

-So what is your absolutely necessary item to bring along in your Walt Disney Word day bag?
+Did I leave anything out?
+What is essential to your Walt Disney Word day bag?